 The biased language in these bills — including the unconstitutional Texas abortion ban — has no basis in medicine or reality.
 They’re written to divert attention from the fact that they ban abortion and hurt pregnant people.

-Politicians like Texas Gov. Greg Abbott who support six-week bans on abortion — which amount to complete bans on abortion — have hoodwinked traditional news outlets into amplifying political talking points that mask their true, harmful intentions.
-Among such talking points: “fetal heartbeat,” a manipulative term deployed to justify banning abortion early in pregnancy, in what is close to a complete ban on abortion.
+Politicians like Texas Gov. Greg Abbott who support six-week bans on abortion have hoodwinked traditional news outlets into masking the harmful impact of these bills.
+Among the misleading talking points: “fetal heartbeat,” a manipulative term deployed to justify banning abortion early in pregnancy, in what is close to a complete ban on abortion.

 We call the unconstitutional Texas statute and other such measures what they are: abortion bans.
 Read below to learn why you should, too.

 How “Heartbeat” Language Misrepresents the Facts

-Why do politicians and opponents of reproductive rights deploy provocative phrases such as “fetal heartbeat”?
-Because they evoke false images in people's minds — false images meant to make people view common and accepted health care as immoral and shameful.
+Why do politicians and opponents of reproductive rights use provocative phrases such as “fetal heartbeat”?
+Because they place false images in people's minds — false images meant to make people view common and accepted health care as immoral and shameful.

-In truth, the “fetal heartbeat” talking point is nonsense: disinformation intended to deceive the press and public.
-As gynecologist Dr. Jennifer Gunter explains, at six weeks of fetal development, there is no "heart" that beats — instead, there is detectable activity within a 4-millimeter wide growth known as a fetal pole:
+In truth, the “fetal heartbeat” talking point is misinformation intended to deceive the press and public.
+As gynecologist Dr. Jennifer Gunter explains, at six weeks of fetal development, there is no "heart" that beats — instead, there is detectable activity within a four-millimeter wide growth known as a fetal pole:

 “The politicians know exactly what they are doing as [the term ‘heartbeat’] is a way of making a 4 mm thickening next to a yolk sac seem like it is almost ready to walk.”